GoogleChrome/web.dev/src/site/content/en/blog/read-files/index.md

   </figcaption>
 </figure>

-Squoosh allows the user to drag-and-drop an image anywhere into the window, and clicking **select an image** invokes the `<input type="file">` element.
+Squoosh allows the user to drag and drop an image anywhere into the window, and clicking **select an image** invokes the `<input type="file">` element.
-Whatever you choose as your drop zone, make sure it's clear to the user that they can drag-and-drop files onto that surface.
+Whatever you choose as your drop zone, make sure it's clear to the user that they can drag and drop files onto that surface.

 #### Define the drop zone {: #define-drop-zone }